 CARES is among the leadership of the Stop the Hurt Coalition, a community collaboration to prevent child abuse and neglect through advocacy and education.

-CARES professionals insist on a thorough evaluation the first time.
-Evaluations and interviews are usually videotaped so that children and their caregivers only have to go through the process once.
+CARES professionals insist on a thorough evaluation the first time, strictly following national standards of care.
+Evaluations and interviews are usually video recorded so that children and their caregivers only have to go through the process once.

 CARES receives a significant portion of its budget from Sky Lakes Medical Center.
 Donations comprise a major part of the remainder.